 And the point is here there will be some free columns.

 The reason, so the reason is there must -- there will be free variables, at least one.
-That's the reason.

 That we now have this -- a complete, algorithm, a complete systematic way to say, OK, we take the system Ax equals zero, we row reduce, we identify the free variables, and, since there are n variables and at most m pivots, there will be some free variables, at least one, at least n-m in fact, left over.